-Case in point, it’s next to impossible to find decent rates in the fantastic new Delta One suites with miles.
-The airline regularly charges 300,000 SkyMiles or more for a spot in the enclosed suites on a flight to Europe or Asia.
+Case in point, it’s next to impossible to find decent rates flying Delta One business class using miles.
+The airline regularly charges 300,000 SkyMiles or more for a business class seat to Europe, including the new Delta One suites.

 But you can book the exact same flight – same plane, same seat, same day – through Virgin Atlantic for just 50,000 miles.
-Factor in this 30% bonus, and you only need to transfer 39,000 Amex points to get the 60,000 miles to do it.
+Factor in this 30% bonus, and you only need to transfer 39,000 Amex points to make it happen.

 One other great way to save some SkyMiles on Delta flights?
-Nonstop flights from the mainland U.S. to Hawaii, which cost 40,000 miles round-trip in economy, depending on where you're starting from.
-There can be huge savings over what Delta typically charges for the same flights – and with this transfer bonus, it’s just 31,000 Amex points!
+Nonstop flights from the mainland U.S. to Hawaii, which cost 30,000 to 45,000 miles round-trip in economy, depending on where you're starting from.
+There can be huge savings over what Delta typically charges for the same flights.

 Fly in Style with ANA